armandosneto/gatez-backend/README.md

 There is no production mode for now.

+## Future features/improvements in probable order of implementation:

+-   Refactor the code in PuzzlesController.ts;
+-   Improving security and performance;
+-   Implement pagination on puzzle requests;
+-   Implement basic moderation features, where admin users can view and review reports, deleting infringing puzzles and punishing users, and some automatic moderation (temporarily hiding highly reported puzzles until moderation);
+-   Implement multi lingual puzzle titles and descriptions, that can be translated by users or automatically;
+-   Deploy the application;

 ## License

 This software is licensed under the MIT open source license.
 Feel free to use and contribute to the project!